SeldonIO/seldonio.github.com/content-recommendation-models.md

 ---

 # Content Recommendation Models
-Seldon provides various content recommendation models you can train from your user and item data.
-We will describe here each type of model, its pros and cons, how its trained and how to deploy it to the live Seldon API server.
+Seldon provides various content recommendation models you can train from your data.
+We will describe here each type of model, its pros and cons, how its trained and how to deploy it to the Seldon API server.

 For the Seldon VM We assume you will be using one of the pre-configured Seldon clients, test1 to test5.
 In the examples that follow replace ${CLIENT} with the desired client.

 Each type of model has configuration parameters that need to be chosen to create a good model.
-In future releases of Seldon we will provide both offline and online optimization methods to find the best parameters for your data and live activity.
-For the time being you will need to test various models to find the best settings for your use case.
+In future releases of Seldon we will provide both offline and online optimization methods to find the best parameters for your data and live activity but for the time being you will need to test various models to find the best settings for your use case.

 # Quick Start